dcf1007/usbip-2024_setup/linux-server/README.md

 # usbip-2024_setup
-## Server-side (Linux -debian based-)
+## Server-side (Linux)
-Code modifications and set-up instructions to run usbip server on Debian12-based systems and the client in windows-based and linux-based systems
+Code and set-up instructions to run usbip server on Linux.
+Tested on Raspbian bookworm (Debian 12.5).

 1. Install the USB over IP package:
     ```console
     sudo apt install usbip
     ```
+### Manual testing
+2. Load the required modules:
+    ```console
+    modprobe -a usbip_core usbip_host
+    ```
+    We can check that the modules loaded properly by running `lsmod`

+3. List all devices that could be exported:
+    ```console
+    usbip list -l
+    ```

+4. Export the desired device:
+    ```console
+    usbip bind --busid=bus_id
+    ```

+    where bus_id has to be replaced by its kernel ID shown by `usbip list -l`.

+5. Start the daemon:
+    ```console
+    usbipd
+    ```

+### Automating the daemon and making it Plug'n'Play

+What we want to do is exporting the devices in a plug'n'play fashon and execute the daemon in a persistent manner.
+This can be by either whitelisting the device IDs to be exposed, or blacklisting the device IDs that should not be exposed.

+**TL;DR: The files described below can be downloaded directly and used if you don't want to read through all the text.
+Simply paste the files in your /etc/\* folder, add the desired USB device(s) to _`/etc/udev/rules.d/90-usbip.rules`_ and reboot**

 2. Add the required modules to `/etc/modules`
     ```console
     usbip_core
     usbip_host
     ```
-3. Reload the modules
-    ```console
-    sudo systemctl restart systemd-modules-load.service
-    ```
-    We can check that the modules loaded properly by running `lsmod`

-Now you can list all the possible devices by running `usbip list -l` followed by `usbip bind --busid=bus_id` where bus_id has to be replaced by its kernel ID shown in the list.
-Finally we could start the daemon by running `usbipd`

-But what we want to do though is binding the devices in a plug'n'play fashon and execute the daemon in a persistent manner.
-This can be by either whitelisting the device IDs to be exposed, or blacklisting the device IDs that should not be exposed.

-4. Create a new service for usbipd at `/etc/systemd/system/usbipd.service`:
+3. Create a new service for usbipd at `/etc/systemd/system/usbipd.service`:
     ```desktop
     [Unit]
     Description=USB over IP daemon service